trifwn/Icarus/README.md

 # AircraftAnalysis

 Code and Tools to analyze the performence of low speed aircraft using different computational methods and codes.
+Inspired by a model aircraft designed by EUROAVIA Athens for the European Competion Air Cargo Challenge (ACC).
+This software is developed for it to be used as part of a more general optimization workflow.

 ## The project is under Work